 With short wait times and fast access to a physician, a stop at SPMC’s emergency room can mean the difference between life and death for heart attack or stroke victims and people with traumatic injuries.
-The award-winning hospital’s vision is “To be THE national model for patient centered care,” they are focused on quality, access and compassion.
+The award-winning hospital adheres to a “national model for patient centered care” focused on quality, access and compassion.

 SPMC uses data to improve patient care, notably its treatment of sepsis, cardiac and stroke sufferers.
 Real-time data and reporting enables the hospital to adjust its workflow to meet demand, improve regulatory compliance, and enhance patient safety.

 To keep the hospital on its path of excellence, the IT department relies on Scale Computing’s HC3 system – a hyperconverged ‘datacenter-in-a-box’ that combines servers, storage, and virtualization into a single, highly available, easy-to-use and scalable platform.

 The hospital was seeking a cost-effective way to upgrade its virtualization and storage capabilities.
 As a heavy user of VMware, SPMC’s IT department knew the myriad benefits of virtualization but determined that an extensive VMware solution would have been both too costly and complex.

 “Our vision is to be THE national model for patient centered care,” SPMC’s CEO, Renee Jensen, shared.
 “An integral part of that process is ensuring that our IT systems can keep up with our growing staff and patient needs.
 With the help of HC3, our small IT department has found the bandwidth needed to not only keep us running, but developed new programs and processes that help us move toward our vision.”